 Carelessness, laziness, superficiality

 Many areas in life people are careless, negligent.
-Things are done only on the surface, if you want the details they don't care unless you force your way.
+Things are done only on the surface, if you want the details they don't bother much.
 Instead of giving you the details you need, they give you little information and then just tell you, 'If you have any questions, just ask.'
 This shows the lack of thorough work, the necessary preparation and demonstrates superficiality.

 People are seeking what is good for themselves and placing their own interests above everything including common interests.
 The last thing they care is about their community.
 They are seeking joy and fulfillment in finding profit and money everywhere they can and spending it on entertainment, comics, films, theatres, luxury clubs, etc. People violate others' personal space, privacy if it's in their interests (quickly firing employees without necessary training or coaching, landlords firing tenants not respecting notice periods, etc.)